Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Introduction

 iCS theories exhibit many unconventional properties such as irrational braiding statistics \cite{PhysRevB.40.11943}, gapless surfaces states \cite{Naud_2000,Naud:2000xa}, exotic global symmetries \cite{Sullivan:2021rbk,Chen:2022hbz} and etc. They generate a plethora of gapped fracton orders as well as new types of robust deconfined gapless fracton orders \cite{Sullivan:2021rbk,Chen:2022hbz}.
 Some of them can emerge at low energy from three-dimensional fractional quantum Hall systems consisting of stacked two-dimensional electron gases in a perpendicular magnetic field \cite{PhysRevB.40.11943,PhysRevB.42.1339}.

-Given this vast zoo of iCS theories, it is natural to wonder whether there is a systematic way to organize them.
-This question is a simpler version of the much more difficult task of classifying all fracton orders.
-Most crudely, we can divide the iCS theories into gapped and gapless theories.
-Among the gapped theories, we can further classify them into foliated and non-foliated fracton orders as defined in \cite{Shirley:2017suz}.
-A foliated fracton order has the property that changing the system size is equivalent to adding or removing decoupled two-dimensional topological orders.
-The simplest example of foliated iCS theory is the one with a diagonal $K$ matrix.
-On the other hand, non-foliated fracton orders are more exotic and our understanding of their renormalization is yet preliminary.
-See \cite{wang2022renormalization} for a recent progress.
-In general, it is hard to determine whether or not an iCS theory is foliated, let alone study its renormalization.
-In this paper, we make progress towards answering these questions by studying the GSD of iCS theories and analyzing their behaviors as functions of the linear system size.
-This then leads us to a necessary condition, stated in Proposition \ref{prop:foliation}, for the theory to be foliated.
+Given the vast zoo of iCS theories, it is natural to seek a systematic approach to organize them.
+This task, while simpler, is akin to the more challenging endeavor of classifying all fracton orders.
+At the first level, the iCS theories can be divided into gapped and gapless theories.
+Among the gapped ones, we can further classify them into foliated and non-foliated fracton orders as defined in \cite{Shirley:2017suz,Shirley_2019_entanglement,Shirley_2019_excitation}.
+A foliated fracton order is defined as follows: \begin{definition} A fracton model is in a \emph{foliated fracton order} if the model with a larger system size can be mapped to itself with a smaller system size together with decoupled layers of two-dimensional topological orders using a finite depth local unitary circuit.
+Otherwise, it is a \emph{non-foliated fracton order}. \end{definition}

+The renormalizability of foliated fracton models is an essential feature that led to the meaningful definition of the foliated fracton phases.
+Many known Type-I fracton models, including the X-cube model \cite{Vijay:2016phm}, fall into the class of foliated fracton orders.\footnote{In \cite{Vijay:2016phm}, fracton models are divided into two types:~Type-I and Type-II.
+In Type-I fracton models, e.g.~the X-cube model \cite{Vijay:2016phm} and the Ising cage-net model \cite{Prem:2018jsn}, the composites of fractons form particles that are mobile along some sub-manifolds.
+On the other hand, in Type-II fracton models, e.g.~the Haah code \cite{Haah:2011drr}, there are no mobile particles.
+It is worth emphasizing the notion of Type-I fracton models is not identical to the notion of foliated fracton orders.} The iCS theories with diagonal $K$ matrices also exhibit foliated fracton orders.
+However, these are not the only examples of foliated iCS theories; for instance, consider the ones presented in \eqref{eq:period2matrix} and \eqref{eq:Kmatrix_test}.

+Non-foliated fracton orders, by contrast, are more exotic and lack a straightforward renormalization picture.
+These include all Type-II fracton models as well as certain Type-I fracton models, such as the Ising cage-net model \cite{Prem:2018jsn} and various iCS theories \cite{Ma:2020svo}.
+The existence of fracton models beyond the foliation framework raises key questions: Are these fracton phases are well-defined in the thermodynamic limit, and in what ways can they be considered ‘renormalizable’?
+For recent developments in the renormalization of non-foliated fracton orders, see \cite{wang2022renormalization}.

+In this paper, we develop tools to determine whether an iCS theory is foliated or non-foliated by analyzing the behavior of its GSD as a function of the linear system size.
+This leads us to a necessary condition for the theory to be foliated, stated in Proposition \ref{prop:foliation}.
+Applying this condition, we prove that a large class of iCS theories are non-foliated, opening up new avenues for the investigations of non-foliated fracton orders.